Regional Heat Demand Database

 About the database

-The Regional Heat Demand Database is an interactive data visualisation tool that enables users to view process heat fuel demand by region and sector.
-In November 2022, the tool was updated to display data for all South Island regions.
-The tool will be progressively updated in 2023 with North Island data.
+The Regional Heat Demand Database (RHDD) was developed by EECA and is an interactive data visualisation tool that enables users to view process heat fuel demand by region and sector.
+Users can access data across the entire country or focus in on regions and sectors of interest using an interactive map or bar chart visuals.
+The tool was updated in August 2024 to display data for all of New Zealand.

 These changes will have implications.
 Switching to electricity will increase loads on electricity networks, at both the distribution and transmission levels, and may require investments to increase capacity.
 The cost of switching to wood fuels will depend on fuel availability, which varies regionally, and on the amount of competition for the resource.

-To help inform these decisions and better plan for the future, the Regional Heat Demand Database records both where existing process heat demands are, and information about the demand such as sector, region, and current fuel source.
-This database is the most recent comprehensive and holistic assessment of heat demand across New Zealand and making this available in a timely manner will enable decisions to be made to change course to enable fuel switching and decarbonisation.
+The RHDD records both where existing process heat demands are, and information about the demand such as sector, region, and current fuel source.
+This database is the most comprehensive and holistic assessment of heat demand across New Zealand and will inform and enable decisions to be made to change course to support fuel switching and decarbonisation.

 About the data